AntonMehlqvist/project-opener/readme.md

 ## What does this script do?

 It lets you quickly select projects from your `~/projects/www` folder and open them in vscode.
+The path to your projects folder can be configured to you liking by following the instructions under __Usage__.

 ## Install